 In 1910, the Disciples established the Council on Christian Unity, the first denomination in the world to have an organization devoted to the pursuit of Christian unity.
 Disciples helped organize the National and World Councils of Churches.
-General Minister and President Sharon Watkins is a member of the WCC governing body and also an officer on the NCC board (2013).
+Former General Minister and President Sharon Watkins was a member of the WCC governing body and also an officer on the NCC board (2013-17).
 The denomination also contributed the first lay president of the National Council (1960-63), Indiana industrialist J. Irwin Miller.

 The Rev. Paul A. Crow Jr., retired president of the Council on Christian Unity, the Rev. Michael K. Kinnamon, now retired from the faculty at Seattle University, and the Rev. Patrice Rosner are Disciples who served as chief executives of the Consultation on Church Union – now Churches Uniting in Christ (CUIC) – which is striving for visible unity.

 In 1977, the Disciples of Christ (through the Disciples Ecumenical Consultative Council) have been engaged with the Roman Catholic Church in an official international dialogue, holding annual meetings, to explore the possibility of realizing full visible unity in Christ.
 The current phase of this dialogue, begun in 2013, is focusing on the theme , “Christians Formed and Transformed by the Eucharist.”